CGA-TOOP/TOOP18/README.md

 ```

 ## Exercise
-Begin today’s in-class exercise by using the pseudocode above to create a funciton that can execute a 90 degree coutner clockwise turn.
+Begin today’s in-class exercise by using the pseudocode above to create a function that can execute a 90 degree turn.

-After that, make a new Platform IO project named TOOP17 and program your robot to meet the following requirements.
-The goal is for when your code starts, the robot waits for a button press.
-If button A is pressed, the robot will move forward until it hits an obstruction.
-If button B is pressed, your robot will execute a 90 degre clockwise turn.
-If time allows, have your robot make a 90 degree counter clockwise turn if butotn C is pressed.
+Next, make a new Platform IO project named TOOP17 and program your robot to meet the following requirements:
+  - When your code starts, the robot waits for a button press.
+  - If button A is pressed, the robot will move forward until it hits an obstruction.
+  - If button B is pressed, your robot will execute a 90 degree clockwise turn.
+  - If time allows, have your robot make a 90 degree counterclockwise turn if button C is pressed.

 In setup()
   - Initialize the display, and turnsensor.